Navigation: INSTALLATION INSTRUCTIONS >

 To uninstall ACCOUNTS, just go to Control Panel, and select Add or Remove Programs (in Windows Vista or later versions, it is called Programs and Features).
 You will see ACCOUNTS on the list.
 Click on it, and then click on the "Remove" or "Uninstall" button.

-It will confirm that you want to delete it, then go begin the uninstall.
-You may want to make sure that you have a good backup of your ACCOUNTS database(s) before doing the uninstall.
+It will confirm that you want to delete it, then begin the uninstall.

 The uninstall program may ask you whether you want to delete some shared files.
 These are the Firebird database and PowerBuilder support files.
-If you are sure that you have no other applications that use these files, you can agree to delete them.
+If you are sure that you have no other applications (such as our DONATION program) that use these files, you can agree to delete them.

 Completing the Cleanup After an Uninstall

-In most cases, uninstalling ACCOUNTS will still leave a few files in the installation directory (usually C:\Program Files\Accounts or C:\Program Files (x86)\Accounts) and the Data Directory.
+In most cases, uninstalling ACCOUNTS will still leave a few files in the installation directory (usually C:\Program Files (x86)\Accounts or C:\Program Files\Accounts) and the Data Directory.
 This is due to technical limitations in the installation program.
 If you have uninstalled ACCOUNTS because you are positive you do not want to ever use it again, you can delete both of those entire directories after the uninstall has completed.
+(There is actually a message about that at the end of the uninstall process.)

 Uninstalling the Local Network Server Version of ACCOUNTS